cherryservers/cherryctl/README.md

 ### Get Information About Existing Server

-If you want to check a single server, you may use the following command.
-You may specify a `-o json` flag in case you want to change the output to json.
+If you want to inspect a single server, you may use the following command.
+You may specify a `-o json` or `-o yaml` flag if you want to change the output format.

 ```sh
 cherryctl server get -o json [server_ID]